 The commission budget is under the secretary of state’s office.
-Fresh Take Georgia reached out to the commission, the secretary of state, the governor’s office, and the office of State Rep. Micah Gravely, R-Douglasville, a sponsor of Georgia’s Hope Act, for comment on why the commission’s funding was so far below recommended levels, and did not receive a response.
+Fresh Take Georgia reached out to the commission, the secretary of state, the governor’s office, and the office of State Rep. Micah Gravely, a Republican from Douglasville and sponsor of Georgia’s Hope Act, for comment on why the commission’s funding was so far below recommended levels but did not receive a response.

-This year, the commission will collect an estimated $1.5 million in application and license fees, but it is not allowed to keep the money.
-According to the statute, fees are remitted to the treasury upon receipt.
+This year, the commission will collect an estimated $1.5 million in application and license fees.
+All fees are remitted to the treasury per state statute.

-Former State Rep. Allen Peake was a leading supporter of legalizing low THC oil when he was in the Legislature.
-He declined to run for reelection in 2018.
-He has continued to work with what he characterized as an “underground network” to provide the medicine from out of state to Georgia families.
+Former Republican state Rep. Allen Peake, was a leading supporter of legalizing low THC oil when he was in the Legislature.
+He declined to run for reelection in 2018 and has continued to work with what he characterized as an “underground network” to provide the medicine from out of state to Georgia families.
 Importing the oil is illegal.

-Peake is part of a company that has applied for one of the licenses the commission will award.
-He said he was told the commission would issue licenses by June 1.
+Peake is part of a company that has applied for one of the six licenses the commission will award.

 “We’re two years from passing a bill that said you could grow, process and distribute medical cannabis oil in our state,” he said.
 “But we don’t have the licenses issued to folks to allow them to do that yet.”

 Peake said he will remain involved in the medical cannabis cause whether or not he wins a license to produce it.